renoust/talipot/doc/user/tutorial_intermediate.rst

 .. |icon_par_highlight_elements| image:: ../../plugins/view/ParallelCoordinatesView/resources/i_element_highlighter.png
     :width: 20

-Another strategy that we can rely on when analyzing a multivariate dataset, instead of creating subgraphs for every category we want to look at, is the highlighting tool featured in Tulip.
+Another strategy that we can rely on when analyzing a multivariate dataset, instead of creating subgraphs for every category we want to look at, is the highlighting tool featured in Talipot.
 To access this tool, we will focus on our *Parallel Coordinates view*, and click on the |icon_par_axis_sliders| icon.

 Here, we will see how applying filters to one or several properties simultaneously may affect the views.